Dyslexia Symptoms List and What Is Dyslexia Really Like?

 Here is the writing of a 7 year-old child with significant dyslexia symptoms:

 WARNING: ©COPYRIGHTED Image: It is ILLEGAL to use this image without permission.
 You may LINK to THIS PAGE.
-You can tell people to come HERE to see the handwriting sample, but you may NOT copy or embed the image in your own website.
+Link to this page or tell people to come HERE to see the handwriting sample, but you may NOT copy or embed the image in your own website.
 You may NOT link to the image directly or use it for any other purpose whatsoever without consent.

 As you can see in this dyslexia writing sample, every word except for one has a reversal or is oriented incorrectly.
 On the last line, the word “Spout” has a backwards “s” and “t”, and an upside down “p.”
 This child’s reversals are pervasive and affect most letters at different times.